 The genitourinary system is made up of an individual’s reproductive organs and urinary system.
 In the Blue Book, the SSA has broken down category 6 into five subsections, with each of these subsections limited to one or more peculiar conditions.
 The five subsections include:

-· Hereditary Nephropathies (such as Alport Syndrome)
+- Hereditary nephropathies (such as Alport syndrome)

 Some of the other common conditions that may be evaluated under genitourinary impairments include:

-How Does the SSA Evaluate Genitourinary Conditions?
+How Does The SSA Evaluate Genitourinary Conditions?

-If you have a genitourinary issue, you may be a good candidate for SSI or SSDI benefits.
+If you have a genitourinary issue, you may be a good candidate for SSI or SSD benefits.
 Interested applicants should keep in mind that the more detailed and comprehensive your medical evidence is, the better chance you will have at receiving monthly genitourinary disorder disability benefits.